-- Enter and exit the cafeteria by the main entrance only. - Stand quietly in the serving line to purchase food; do not move in front of other students. - Select food and have money or your Upper Perkiomen lunch number available for the cashier. - Take all trays, utensils, and trash to the designated disposal area when finished eating. - Remain at assigned cafeteria table until the dismissal bell sounds.
-Do not stand at the doorway. - Leave the cafeteria at the assigned time. - No food or beverages may be taken from the cafeteria. - Hats, headbands, bandanas, sweatbands, or any type of headgear may not be worn in the cafeteria.
+- Enter and exit the cafeteria by the main entrance only. - Stand quietly in the serving line to purchase food; do not move in front of other students. - Select food and have money or your Upper Perkiomen lunch number available for the cashier. - Take all trays, utensils, and trash to the designated disposal area when finished eating. - Remain at the assigned cafeteria table until the dismissal bell sounds.
+Do not stand at the doorway. - Leave the cafeteria at the assigned time. - No food or beverages may be taken from the cafeteria. - Hats, headbands, bandanas, sweatbands, or any type of headgear may not be worn in the cafeteria. - Follow all mask and social distancing protocols.